-In 2021, The RealReal reported a 56% increase in revenue compared to 2020.
+The RealReal reported a 56% increase in revenue compared to 2020.
 However, the company also experienced a 34% growth in losses, amounting to $236 million.
 Despite these setbacks, the company has managed to recover substantially during the pandemic.
 In June 2020, The RealReal announced that it had seen significant recovery in its business since mid-March when the San Francisco Bay Area was hit hard by the pandemic.

 By the third quarter of 2020, the company declared that the effects of COVID-19 on its supply chain were effectively behind them, and they were well-positioned for a strong holiday season.
 This optimism was reflected in their financial results for the fourth quarter and full year ended December 31, 2022.
 The RealReal reported a 13% increase in gross merchandise value (GMV) for the fourth quarter and a 23% increase for the full year compared to the same periods in 2021.

 The company’s success can be attributed to its unique business model, which is largely insulated from supply chain shortages and certain inflationary impacts that many retailers are experiencing.
 The RealReal follows a traditional consignment model, where individual consigners send items to be sold on the platform or bought directly for cash or site credit.
 The company also offers a selective concierge service, where it goes into consigners’ closets and hand-picks items.